DEFRA/ffoi-data-process/readme.md

-# ffoi-data-process
+# flood-data-process

 ## synopsis

-This is a serverless project to provide the processing of FFOI forecast files for the Live flood warnings application
+This is a serverless project to provide the processing of FFOI forecast and RLOI files for the Live flood warnings application

 ## Installing